tableau/extensions-api/docs/trex_debug_server.md

 In Tableau Desktop, there is a debugging option you can set to pause the extension when it is loading.
 For more information, see [Debugging loading and initialization issues]({{site.baseurl}}/docs/trex_debugging.html#debugging-loading-and-initialization-issues).

 If your extension fails to load at all on Tableau Server or Tableau Online, check the console window of the debugger to see if there is an error message of some kind.
 The console messages can give you clues about where to begin investigating when something goes wrong.
-If the error is caused by mixed content (trying to load an HTTP web page inside of a secure HTTPS server), see [Load and view localhost content on sites that use secure connections]({{site.baseurl}}/docs/trex_debug_server.html#load-and-view-localhost-content-on-sites-that-use-secure-connections).
+If the error is caused by mixed content (trying to load an HTTP web page inside of a secure HTTPS server), see the next section.

 ---